 Cosmetology & Cosmetology with 20% Hybrid Distance Education Course Information

-COSMETOLOGY & COSMETOLOGY WITH 20% HYBRID DISTANCE EDUCATION COURSE DESCRIPTION
+COSMETOLOGY & COSMETOLOGY WITH 20% HYBRID DISTANCE EDUCATION COURSE DESCRIPTION:

-Classification of Instructional Programs (CIP 12.0401)
+Standard Occupational Classification (SOC 39-5012.00), Classification of Instructional Programs (CIP 12.0401)

 The curriculum involves 1500 hours to satisfy Ohio State Cosmetology and Barber Board requirements.
 The course includes extensive instruction and practical experience in cutting, hair coloring, perming, customer service, personal appearance and hygiene, personal motivation and development, retail skills, client record keeping, business ethics, sanitation, state laws and regulations, salon-type administration, and job interviewing.